Frequently Asked Questions

 As of 2018, Bee Mighty has funded over 200 babies in and around Charlotte, NC.
 We are proud to support our local community and surrounding areas of Charlotte.
 Our goal is to one day have various chapters throughout North and South Carolina, as well as across the United States to support NICU graduates.

-What if my family no longer lives in Charlotte, NC or Mecklenburg County?
+What if my family no longer lives in surrounding Charlotte area?

 At this time, Bee Mighty supports local children within our community that need services.

 What type of therapy/equipment is supported?

 Traditional and alternative therapy is available through Bee Mighty.
 Traditional therapy may include: Physical, Occupational and Speech therapy.
 Alternative therapy may include, but is not limited to: Music therapy, Therapeutic Summer Camps, Anat Baniel Method, Hippotherapy, Acupuncture, Hyperbaric Chamber and more.
-Equipment could include monitors and supportive equipment (strollers, wheelchairs, bath chair, prone sitter, specialized formula, feeding machine, gtube supplies, helmets, etc).
+Equipment could include monitors and supportive equipment (strollers, wheelchairs, bath chairs, prone sitter, specialized formula, feeding machine, gtube supplies, helmets, etc).

 Does Bee Mighty recommend a certain therapy?